 Concentration of the gas is determined by its solubility and fugacity (or partial pressure).
 Equation (1) can therefore be rewritten as a product of the gas transfer velocity and the difference in gas concentrations, where G_S and G_W are the concentration of the gas above and below the interface.
-The FluxEngine configuration file allows users to choose the structure of the gas flux calculation, the inputs and the gas transfer velocity (either by choosing an already implemented published algorithm or through parameterising their own).
-The user can then perform calculations across their chosen input data and the outputs are Climate Forecast (CF) standard netCDF 4.0 files that contain data layers for each of the stages of the calculation, along with process indicator layers to aid the interpretation of the calculated gas fluxes (such as surface chlorophyll-a concentrations, the climatological position of temperature fronts and error indicator layers).
-A summary of the main features of the toolbox is given in Table 4 (appendix C).
+The FluxEngine configuration file allows users to choose the structure of the gas flux calculation, the inputs, and the gas transfer velocity (either by choosing an already implemented published algorithm or through parameterising their own).
+The user can then perform calculations across their chosen input data and the outputs are Climate and Forecast (CF) standard netCDF 4.0 files that contain data layers for each of the stages of the calculation, along with process indicator layers to aid the interpretation of the calculated gas fluxes (such as surface chlorophyll a concentrations, the climatological position of temperature fronts, and error indicator layers).
+A summary of the main features of the toolbox is given in Table C1 (Appendix C).

-105 $F = k(G_W - G_S)$ (2)
+$$F = k(G_W - G_S), \tag{2}$$

-Version 1.0 of FluxEngine was introduced and described by (Shutler et al., 2016), which included a full description of the calculations, the flexibility of the toolbox, and the extensive verification of the different calculations along with examples of its use.
-With the aim to provide a standardised community tool, development has continued since its original release Feedback from the user communities and the needs of specific scientific studies (e.g. Ashton et al., 2016) have guided these developments and considerable extended the functionality and range of possible applications.
+Version 1.0 of FluxEngine was introduced and described by Shutler et al. (2016), which included a full description of the calculations, the flexibility of the toolbox, and the extensive verification of the different calculations along with examples of its use.
+With the aim to provide a standardised community tool, development has continued since its original release.
+Feedback from the user communities and the needs of specific scientific studies (e.g. Ashton et al., 2016) have guided these developments and considerably extended the functionality and range of possible applications.

-At the time of writing, the toolbox and resulting data have been used to quantify regional and global uncertainties (e.g. Wrobel and Piskozub, 2016; Wrobel, 2017; Woolf et al., 2019; Shutler et al., 2019), evaluate the impact of gas transfer processes on regional and global gas exchange (e.g. Ashton et al., 2016; Pereira et al., 2018), evaluate the European shelf sea CO2 gas-fluxes and sink (Shutler et al., 2016) and investigate biological and physical controls of air-sea exchange (Henson et al., 2018).
-FluxEngine has also been used to identify shortfalls of current modelling approaches through the inclusion of FluxEngine outputs within an international inter-comparison (Rödenbeck et al., 2015), The toolbox has also been incorporated within undergraduate and postgraduate teaching at the University of Exeter within geography, environmental science and marine biology degrees, and at Utrecht University for computer science,
+At the time of writing, the toolbox and resulting data have been used to quantify regional and global uncertainties (e.g. Wrobel and Piskozub, 2016; Wrobel, 2017; Woolf et al., 2019; Shutler et al., 2019), evaluate the impact of gas transfer processes on regional and global gas exchange (e.g. Ashton et al., 2016; Pereira et al., 2018), evaluate the European shelf sea CO2 gas fluxes and sinks (Shutler et al., 2016) and investigate biological and physical controls of air-sea exchange (Henson et al., 2018).
+FluxEngine has also been used to identify shortfalls of current modelling approaches through the inclusion of FluxEngine outputs within an international inter-comparison (Rödenbeck et al., 2015).
+The toolbox has also been incorporated within undergraduate and postgraduate teaching at the University of Exeter within geography, environmental science, and marine biology degrees, and at Utrecht University for computer science.

-135 This paper uses four case studies to illustrate key developments and the extended capabilities now contained within version 3.0 of the FluxEngine toolbox.
-Collectively, the case studies illustrate user selectable grids, support for calculating sea-to-air gas fluxes from time series data collected by fixed monitoring stations and research cruises (and how to incorporate the flux outputs into the original dataset to create a coherent time series), and the ability to calculate nitrous oxide (N2O) sea-to-air gas 140 fluxes, the addition of a new forcing variable (kinetic energy dissipation rate).
-The extensive support for in situ data contained within version 3 of FluxEngine means that it can now be fully exploited by al., 2000; Wanninkhof, 2014)
+This paper uses four case studies to illustrate key developments and the extended capabilities now contained within version 3.0 of the FluxEngine toolbox.
+Collectively, the case studies illustrate user-selectable grids, support for calculating sea-to-air gas fluxes from time series data collected by fixed monitoring stations and research cruises (and how to incorporate the flux outputs into the original dataset to create a coherent time series), the ability to calculate nitrous oxide (N_2O) sea-to-air gas fluxes, and the addition of a new forcing variable (kinetic energy dissipation rate).
+The extensive support for in situ data contained within version 3 of Flux-Engine means that it can now be fully exploited by three different scientific communities in isolation: in situ, model, and Earth observation, whilst the original capability to enable gas fluxes to be calculated from combinations of in situ, model, and Earth observation data is retained.